 How the Company applies it

-The Board seeks to ensure that all of its employees are aware of the Company’s ethical values which embody seven core values.
+The Board seeks to ensure that all of its employees are aware of the Company’s ethical values which embodies seven core values.
 These are covered in the mandatory induction process for new employees and each employee is also assessed on their adherence to these values in their annual appraisal which influences promotion and reward.

 How it should be applied